ranijames/Data_analysis/README.md

 In addition to that, the script helps to aggregate a dataframe based on the frequency of which the column and rows occur together, aka "cross tabulation" using pandas `pivot_table`

 7. `dataframe_multi_transformation.py`
- Helps to concatenate files of different shapes.
-In addition to that make long formatted dataframe based on commonly occuring columns names.
+ Parse through multiple files of different diamensions, select columns if it is equal to the filename and concatenate them into a single dataframe.
+In addition to that, make long formatted dataframe based on commonly occuring columns names.
 Striping multiple characters including, square brackets, white space, digits etc.